-’60 Minutes’ will have streaming spinoff on Paramount Plus
+’60 Minutes’ will have streaming spinoff on Paramount+

 Although there are no plans for the “Plus” stories to appear on TV, building a new team of correspondents and producers has benefits for the news division, said Bill Owens, executive producer of “60 Minutes.”

-“We want to grow the bench,” said Owens, who got his start at CBS on the “60 Minutes II” television spinoff, which aired from 1999 to 2005.
+“We want to grow the bench,” said Owens, who got his start as a newsmagazine producer for CBS on the “60 Minutes II” television spinoff, which aired from 1999 to 2005.

 J Balvin has a huge following, but to put that profile on the TV version of the show, Acevedo would probably have to spend considerable time explaining to viewers who the star is, Owens said.